quintel/documentation/docs/main/electricity-storage.md

 When this type of behaviour is selected, charging and discharging by the electricity storage technology no longer depends on the **willingness to pay** and the **willingness to accept**.
 Instead, it uses an algorithm to determine optimal moments in the year for charging and discharging.

 You can read more about this in [the forecasting documentation](battery-forecasting.md).

+### Integrated storage systems

+Storage systems that are integrated with wind turbines or solar plants only store electricity when the production of the connected renewable energy source exceeds the connection capacity to the grid.
+They release their electricity when the production drops below that capacity.
+The storage system itself has no further interaction with the rest of the electricity system.